Every Sunday, 7:30 AM - 1:15 PM

 Lent is a time to examine ourselves carefully.
 This is a time for prayer and meditation.

-During Lent Christians often engage in personal or group “fasts” as a way of deepening their faith and becoming more disciplined in their personal walk with God.
-Fasts may include modifications of food and beverage intake, as well as adherence to specific spiritual practices and activities.
-Throughout the Lent season of 2020, I am asking willing members of NBCF to adhere to the following FAST regiment:
+During Lent Christians often engage in personal or group “fasts” as a way of deepening their faith and becoming more disciplined in their walk with God.
+Fasts may include modifications of food and beverage intake, and adherence to specific spiritual practices and activities.
+Throughout Lent season of 2021, I am asking willing members of NBCF to adhere to the following FAST regiment:

 8 glasses of Water daily

 Daily personal Prayer, meditation, and Bible Reading

 Worship at least once each week

 Participation in a group Bible Study (NBCF Thursday Night, Connections, BSF).

 Increase my giving (if not currently a tither)

 Join a ministry (if not already “faithfully” participating in one)

 Develop a plan to address one critical personal growth need.